How to Find Out What Year Your House Was Built

 Title and Deed Documents:

-- Property deed typically lists construction date or year built
+- Property deed typically lists the construction date or the year built

 - Title insurance policies often include property age information

-- Previous title searches may show construction timeline
+- Previous title searches may show the construction timeline

-- Chain of title documents can reveal when building first appears in records
+- Chain of title documents can reveal when the building first appears in records

 Purchase and Mortgage Documents: